Closed petition Ban Driven Grouse Shooting

 *Draining of peat bog (internationally valuable Carbon storage resource) and burning of heather has been shown to pollute our waterways, increase lowland flooding and cause significant environmental damage, contributing to climate change

 *Grouse moorland estates and wealthy landowners have so far received £20m+ in subsidies paid for by the tax payer

 This petition is closed All petitions run for 6 months

-Defra is working with key stakeholders to ensure the sustainable management of uplands, balancing environmental and economic benefits, which includes the role of sustainable grouse shooting.
+Defra is working with key interested parties to ensure the sustainable management of the uplands, balancing environmental and economic benefits, which includes the role of sustainable grouse shooting.

 Read the response in full